qgis/QGIS-Documentation/docs/user_manual/map_views/map_view.rst

   Moreover, you can enable display of the :guilabel:`Frame` and :guilabel:`Background` of the rectangle box, and configure them using :ref:`fill symbols <vector_fill_symbols>`.

+* For text at point, text inside rectangle and picture annotations, you can :guilabel:`Show callout` when the picture or text anchor point is offset from its default placement.
+  To create a callout for an annotation:

+  #.
+Select the annotation item
+  #.
+Move the anchor point, i.e., click the central and green :kbd:`X` node and click at the new placement
+  #.
+In the annotation properties, press the :guilabel:`...` button to configure
+     the :ref:`callout properties <labels_callouts>`.

+  .. tip:: Applying a balloon callout to a text or picture annotation
+    will make you get their old-style balloon annotation display.

 * Configure a |unchecked| :guilabel:`Reference scale`: indicates the map scale at which symbol or text sizes which use paper-based units (such as millimeters or points) relate to.
   The sizes will be scaled accordingly whenever the map is viewed at a different scale.